hepChern/Chern/Memorandum.md

 ---------------------------
 Guidance for installing Chern

-python -m build
-pip install dist/chern-0.0.1-py3-none-any.whl
+The project is a python project, therefore, it is strongly recommand to use venv to install the Chern python -m build pip install dist/chern-0.0.1-py3-none-any.whl
 If you want to install the package in editable mode, you can use the following command: pip install -e .